 Four years later, in the summer of 1788, the 35-year-old Hite married Harriet Smith age 20, and begin raising a family.
 His plantation prospered, and eventually grow to encompass over 400 acres.

 However, on February 22, 1794, Hite’s farm was attacked by a local Indian tribe.
-Hite was gravely wounded during the attack and would soon after die.
+Hite was gravely wounded during the attack and died soon after.
 The land and house, as well as his businesses were bequeathed to his wife and four small children.
-In later years this same area would come to be known as Lakeland, due to the small spring-fed lake constructed in 1852 by local nurseryman Samuel L. Gaar of Anchorage, who later became a member of the Asylums Board of Commissioners.
+In later years this same area came to be known as Lakeland, due to the small spring-fed lake constructed in 1852 by local nurseryman Simeon L. Garr of Anchorage, who later became President of the Asylums Board of Commissioners.

 A cabin that Hite constructed is still standing and is now listed on the National Historic Registry of Historic Properties.
 Hites plantation remained in the family for several more generations until a parcel of 240 acres was sold to the Commonwealth of Kentucky in 1869 for the sum of $75,000.